Vendor Risk Management

 5. If the application or system involves credit/debit card payment transactions, have you contacted the Contracts and Purchasing Department regarding payment card compliance?

-In the event that a vendor cannot meet minimum information technology or security standards and a compensating control cannot be provided to address critical gaps, the Project Owner shall be required to find an alternative solution.
+If a vendor cannot meet minimum information technology or security standards and compensating controls cannot be provided to address critical gaps, the Project Owner shall be required to find an alternative solution.

 Failure to complete the ITS ICT Request Procedure may adversely slow the purchasing process as these considerations must be addressed before a PeopleSoft Requisition can be completed.